 Musicians are sometimes classified as weird because their perception of the quality of life and material objects can be different from other people.
-This could be due to the fact of their unstable lifestyle and being on the road for so many years.
+This could be due to their unstable lifestyle and being on the road for so many years.
 The brain functions differently for a musician but with no indications relating to making them weird.

 Why are musicians weird?

 All in all, I’d have to say some are downright strange even.
 However, for this article, we will consider why musicians are weird.
 I’m sure you know the musicians I’m talking about.
-It’s the ones that wear tight thin spandex in the middle of winter, they are not even at a show and they have been standing in line outside the coffee store in a blizzard for their frothy mocha latte.
+It’s the ones that wear tight thin spandex in the middle of winter, they are not even at a show, and they have been standing in line outside the coffee store in a blizzard for their frothy mocha latte.
 How about the musicians that put ketchup on their chicken burgers.
 You know who you are.

 We do find this out in the next section of the article.
-Apparently learning to play an instrument requires both sides of the brain and there is a smorgasbord of going-ons in the brain while learning to play and being able to play an instrument.
+Apparently, learning to play an instrument requires both sides of the brain, and there is a smorgasbord of going-ons in the brain while learning to play and being able to play an instrument.
 This could definitely be why musicians and I myself are considered weird.
 Maybe the neurons in the brain fired one too many times.
 Let’s take a look.

 Does a musician’s brain make them weird?

-Musicians’ brains really do work differently according to neuroscientists.
+Musicians’ brains really do work differently, according to neuroscientists.
 What has been happening over the past couple of decades is that neuroscientists have been testing musicians’ brains in real-time with instruments such as fMRI (functional Magnetic Resonance Imaging) scanners and PET (Positron Emission Tomography) scanners.
 What do these instruments do?

 how does a musician’s brain work?

 The neuroscientists deemed that playing an instrument was the brain’s equivalent of a full-body workout.
-They concluded that why this happens is that by playing an instrument it practically engages all parts of the brain simultaneously.
+They concluded that why this happens is that playing an instrument practically engages all parts of the brain simultaneously.
 These areas of the brain that were effect tremendously were the visual, motor, and auditory cortices.

 Watch this Ted-Ed YouTube video by Anita Collins and Sharon Colman Graham go into detail about what I just discussed.